Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 There are three types of user of the site identified.

-Each is first presented with a gallery page of club members works.
+Visitors and members are first presented with a gallery page of club members works.

+Administrators, once logged in, are presented with the Members List page.

 Casual browsers of the site can then navigate to club activities details, exhibition display or apply for membership.